UnnamedNetwork/UNWDS/README.md

 + If the newer source commit run tests fail (very rare), we will stop the update and will working at that commit.
 After we fixed that, the commit auto-update function will continue.

 ## About API & plugins
-+ UNWDS is a modifiled PocketMine-MP distrobution to bypass the SpoonDetector.
++ UNWDS is a modified PocketMine-MP distrobution to bypass the SpoonDetector.
 UNWDS is not heavily modified or touch into any PocketMine-MP API (just modified into server software's behaviour after adding some constants like the distro name or custom version number.)
-+ Because PocketMine-MP consider the version number is the API version, so we need to make a fake version number.
-This fake number just displayed on the console, some messages player can get when use '/version' command, not affect the API system or something else.
++ Because PocketMine-MP consider the version number is the API version, so we need to make a fake (custom) version number.
+This fake (custom) number just displayed on the console, some messages player can get when use '/version' command, not affect the API system or something else.
 + This changes not affected with API or Plugins for PocketMine-MP.

 ## Contribution: